Do you know if your marketing emails are going to spam? We’ll show you how to fix it.

 But first, what is spam?
-Spam email is irrelevant, unsolicited electronic messages, sent in bulk to a list of email addresses.
+Spam email is irrelevant, unsolicited electronic messages sent in bulk to a list of email addresses.

-According to most recent data, spam messages accounted for an impressive 59.56% of the total email traffic around the globe.
+According to the most recent data, spam messages accounted for an impressive 59.56% of the total email traffic around the globe.

-But sometimes you might spam people accidentally.
+But sometimes, you might spam people accidentally.
 Emails are going to the spam folder without you even knowing about it.
 You may see a constant or sudden drop in deliverability rates and wonder why this is happening to your business.

 2. Don’t include affiliate links in your emails

 Email marketing services typically ban affiliate marketing.
 Not all email marketing efforts and links are spam.
 However, major email marketing platforms, like MailChimp, and other smaller ones, like MailerLite, don’t like affiliates.
 This makes sense because affiliates can sporadically promote spam URLs, harming MailChimp servers and affecting users’ deliverability.

 With that in mind, you can still do affiliate marketing slightly differently so that you explicitly disclose affiliate links as required by law.

 The safest way to promote affiliate links is to post content on your site.
 This content can be a review or a use case of the affiliate offer you want to promote.
 In your marketing email, you can link to your website instead of placing the affiliate link in your email copy.

 Let us explain why this tactic works better.
 Sometimes, your affiliate links might contain URLs that have been blocked.
 However, if you link back to your website, as with cloaked affiliate links, you rule out the possibility that a blocked domain will harm your open rates.
 And you don’t want to risk including blocked domains in your email body, not even once.
 If you do, your email marketing provider will notice, and they might close your account.